 Freshwater aquaculture appears almost all provinces of the Cuu Long Delta.
 The delta has large potential aquaculture area and a densely river-canal network to develop diversified aquaculture (e.g. specialized, intensive, cage, etc., and to diversify aquaculture object as freshwater fishes, shrimps, special fishery, etc. with high yield supplying for processing industries of provinces of the sub-area.
+The data is shown in the table 36.

-Aquaculture area is distributed over 12 province; but the order (the area over 20000 ha) is as follow Soc Trang, Ca Mau, Kien Giang, Can Tho, Tra Vinh, Sac Trang by year2005.
+Aquaculture area is distributed over 12 province; but the order (the area over 20000 ha) is as follow Soc Trang, Ca Mau, Kien Giang, Can Tho, Tra Vinh, Sac Trang by year 2005.
 By year 2010 these province will extend except Bac Lieu province.
 The Ca Mau province will maintain the aquaculture same as that of in 2005.
 Particularly, the Kien Giang has a remarkable growing rate of aquaculture area from 39,785 ha by year 2005 to 62,368 ha by year 2010; but due to low yield, the production is lower than that of some provinces.